U.N. council urges Yemen's warring parties to resume ceasefire

 The United Nations has designated Yemen as one of its highest-level humanitarian crises, alongside emergencies in South Sudan, Syria and Iraq.
 It says more than 21 million people in Yemen need help, or about 80 percent of the population.

-"We urge all the parties to fulfil their commitments to facilitate the delivery of commercial goods, humanitarian assistance, fuel for civilian purposes to all parts of Yemen," Rosselli said as council president.
+"We urge all the parties to fulfill their commitments to facilitate the delivery of commercial goods, humanitarian assistance, fuel for civilian purposes to all parts of Yemen," Rosselli said as council president.

 (Reporting by Michelle Nichols; Editing by Paul Simao)